 From 1981 to 1989, the triathlon course remained the same – an extremely challenging swim from Alcatraz Island into San Francisco’s Aquatic Park; a five minute run to Fort Mason; and a bike ride from Fort Mason to Mill Valley for the Double Dipsea Race, the oldest trail race in America that takes runners over Mount Tamalpais and down to Stinson Beach and back.
 In the early years of the race, triathletes without wetsuits were falling off their bikes from the cold-water temperatures and chilly westerly winds, so race directors added the five-minute warm-up run to Fort Mason post swim for safety.

 The race continued to gain notoriety and in 1989, the triathlon was televised on NBC for the first time, increasing its popularity as a bucket list race.
 This was also the last year the Alcatraz Triathlon Challenge took place on the original course.
 In 1993, the course was changed to better accommodate the needs of television by having the entire race take place in the city of San Francisco.
 The 20-mile bike course was reduced to 18 miles and changed to take racers through the Presidio, up and down the hilly streets of San Francisco and out to Golden Gate Park and back to Marina Green.

-Several similar races have come and gone since the early 1980s, but in its 37th year, the Escape from Alcatraz Triathlon continues to grow and remain a bucket list race for triathletes from around the world.
+Several similar races have come and gone since the early 1980s, the Escape from Alcatraz Triathlon continues to grow and remain a bucket list race for triathletes from around the world.
 From Olympian Barb Linquist, Simon Lessing and six-time winner Andy Potts, to Ironman Champions Mirinda Carfrae, Chris McCormack and Michellie Jones, the world’s top triathletes have competed in this legendary race.
 Past winners include: